3 Days in Istanbul, Turkey

 The nickname Blue Mosque comes from some of the tiles in the interior of the mosque (which is really not particularly blue).

-Visiting a mosque: You can enter the mosque even if you are a tourist and not a Muslim, although you should not enter during prayer-time or during the middle of the day on Fridays.
-You will need to wear appropriate dress which means no sleeveless shirts or shorts.
+Visiting a mosque: You can enter the mosque even if you are a tourist and not a Muslim, although you should not enter during prayer time or during the middle of the day on Fridays.
+You will need to wear appropriate dress, which means no sleeveless shirts or shorts.
 At the Blue Mosque, they may offer you a robe if your clothing is inappropriate, but that will not be available at smaller mosques.
 Women should have a scarf they can use to cover their heads.
-Remain respectful and inconspicuous as people are here to worship.
+Remain respectful and inconspicuous, as people are here to worship.
 Flash photography is not appropriate.

-The real name of the mosque is the Sultan Ahmet Mosque after which the Sultanahmet district is named.
+The real name of the mosque is Sultan Ahmet Mosque, after which the Sultanahmet district is named.
 The Sultanahmet name has a more interesting story.
 Sultan Ahmet (or Ahmed I) caused all kinds of controversy when he commissioned the mosque to be built with 6 minarets.
-Look around Istanbul and the number of minarets that a mosque has tells you the significance of the person who built it.
+Look around Istanbul, and the number of minarets that a mosque has tells you the significance of the person who built it.
 While a neighborhood mosque would have 1, a mosque built by a sultan could be expected to have as many as 4 minarets.
-But when Sultan Ahmet had this mosque built only the mosque in Mecca had 6 minarets.
+But when Sultan Ahmet had this mosque built, only the mosque in Mecca had 6 minarets.
 It was pointed out that Sultan Ahmet had won no great victory for Islam that would justify this hubris.
 Ahmet’s solution was brilliant.
-Rather than knock down one of his minarets he paid from his own fortune to build a 7th minaret in Mecca.
+Rather than knock down one of his minarets, he paid from his own fortune to build a 7th minaret in Mecca.

 Have a Traditional Lunch